wanderyum/DNACircuitSim/README.md

 It contains the mathematical description and the data used in [paper](https://doi.org/10.1039%2Fc7nr06484e) are taken as an example to illustrate how to realize the mathematical.

 This project consists of three parts:
+- Part1 - The basics in Python3
-- Part1 - The basic syntax for python and the libraries that may be used in the simulations
+- Part2 - The libraries and functions that may be used in the simulations
-- Part2 - Modeling and fitting the experimental data
+- Part3 - Modeling and fitting the experimental data
 - Appendix - Miscellaneous items that may be helpful for the simulations

 Simply open the [Jupyter](http://jupyter.org/) notebooks you are interested in: